Other-People-UCSD/docs/docs/02-history.md

 :::info

-Gen 2 of the digital branch is responsible for publishing all content writing posts up to June 2023 and Collection No. 2 to No. 5.
-While Collection No. 6, Liminal, was released June 2, 2023, it will be published in Gen 3 as part of transferring the lead developer role to Katie Lew.
+Gen 2 of the digital branch is responsible for publishing all content writing posts up to June 2023 and Collection No. 2 to No. 6.

 :::

 ### Gen 3 (2023-Present)
 - Katie Lew / UI Designer (2023-Current)
-- Steven Tran / UI Designer (2023-Current)
+- Steven Tran / UI/UX Designer (2023-Current)

+This team is currently redesigning the existing website's UI to improve the brutalist aesthetic while enhancing the UX of navigating the publication.
+They have built a design system to normalize the UI states of components throughout the product.